Mpox: Symptoms, testing, care and treatment

 This is why it's important to speak to a health care provider and be tested.

-There is limited data on the clinical effectiveness of specific antiviral treatments for mpox in people.
+There‘s limited data on the clinical effectiveness of specific antiviral treatments for mpox infections in people.
 These antivirals were first developed to treat smallpox.
-In some cases, they may also help treat mpox.
+They may also help treat some cases of mpox.
+Talk to your health care provider for advice on the best mpox treatment for you.

 Provinces and territories base their immunization programs on their needs and circumstances.
 Contact your local public health authority to learn more:

-If you have mpox, your local public health authority may require you to isolate to prevent further spread.
-They may recommend that you isolate at home or at a different location, depending on your living situation.
-We'll use "home" to refer to your isolation location on this page.
+If you have mpox, your local public health authority may tell you to isolate to prevent further spread.
+You can isolate at home or elsewhere, depending on your circumstances.
+On this page, we'll use "home" to refer to the place where you isolate.

 Follow your local public health authority's advice on isolation, including the length of time they recommend.
-While isolating, follow measures to lower the risk of spreading the virus to others in your household.
+While isolating, take measures to limit the spread of mpox to others in your household, including pets.

-Federal, provincial, territorial and local isolation requirements and recommendations may vary as the situation in Canada evolves.
+Isolation requirements and recommendations may vary across the country and may change as the situation in Canada evolves.

 Learn more about: